Consumer medicine information

 People with kidney problems may require smaller doses.

-Swallow the tablets or capsules whole with a full glass of water or milk while sitting or standing upright.
+Swallow the tablets whole with a full glass of water or milk while sitting or standing upright.

-Keep taking Akamin until you finish the tablets or capsules, or for as long as your doctor recommends.
+Keep taking AKAMIN until you finish the tablets or for as long as your doctor recommends.
+Your doctor may prescribe AKAMIN for long periods.

-For infections, your doctor will tell you when to stop taking Akamin, as the length of treatment varies depending on the condition you have.
+For treating infections, your doctor will tell you when to stop taking AKAMIN, as the length of treatment varies depending on the condition you have.
 This is usually 24 to 48 hours after the fever and signs of infection have gone.

 Do not take a double dose to make up for the dose you missed.